Liouville quantum gravity spheres as matings of finite-diameter trees: Correlated Brownian loops and excursions

 The Markov property together with Lemma~\ref{lem::transition_kernel_continuous} implies that $\wh{Q}_{t,h}$ has positive Lebesgue measure.
 Applying Lemma~\ref{lem::transition_kernel_continuous} again implies that there exists $p_{t,h} > 0$ depending only on $t$ and $h$ such that

 Combining~\eqref{eqn::p_t_h_lbd} with the Markov property for $\wh{Z}$ implies that

 Inserting~\eqref{eqn::markov_lbd} into~\eqref{eqn::rn_bayes_form2} implies that

 Therefore the random variables $\wh{\CZ}_t^{\epsilon} = \wh{\CZ}_t^{\epsilon}(\wh{Z}_t)$ are uniformly integrable.
-Therefore there exists a positive sequence $(\epsilon_k)$ decreasing to $0$ such that the law of $\wh{\CZ}_t^{\epsilon_k}(\wh{Z}_t)$ converges weakly to a limit which has expectation $1$.
+Therefore there exists a positive sequence $(\epsilon_k)$ decreasing to $0$ such that the law of $\wh{\CZ}_t^{\epsilon_k}(\wh{Z}_t)$ converges weakly to a limit $\wh{\CZ}_t$ which has expectation $1$.
 By passing to a further (diagonal) subsequence if necessary, we can arrange so that $\wh{\CZ}_t^{\epsilon_k}$ converges weakly as $k \to \infty$ to a limit which has expectation $1$ for all rational $t \in (0,1)$.
 It is easy to see that the family of measures obtained by weighting the law of $\wh{Z}|_{[0,t]}$ by $\wh{\CZ}_t$ for $t \in (0,1)$ is consistent and the measure obtained from the $t \to 1$ limit satisfies the Markov property described in the statement of the lemma.
 The continuity of the process at the terminal point can be seen by a time-reversal argument. \end{proof}

-As recalled in Theorem~\ref{thm::disk_explore}, it is shown in \cite{dms2014mating} that when $\alpha \in [0,1)$, a $\pi/2$-cone excursion of $Z$ of length $1$ naturally encodes a quantum disk with $\gamma \in [\sqrt{2},2)$ of quantum area $1$ where $\alpha$ and $\gamma$ are related as in~\eqref{eqn::l_r_cov}.
-We are now going to show that if one generates such a $\pi/2$-cone excursion conditioned further on the event that its terminal displacement is at most $\epsilon > 0$, then the conditional law converges as $\epsilon \to 0$ to the law constructed and characterized in Theorem~\ref{thm::brownian_excursion_measure_exists}.
-This is natural in view of Theorem~\ref{thm::sphere_equivalent_constructions} because it is natural to expect that the law of a unit area quantum disk conditioned on having boundary length less than $\epsilon$ converges to that of a unit area quantum sphere as $\epsilon \to 0$.
+As recalled in Theorem~\ref{thm::disk_explore}, it is shown in \cite{dms2014mating} that when $\alpha \in [0,1)$, a $\pi/2$-cone excursion of $Z$ of terminal displacement $\epsilon > 0$ naturally encodes a quantum disk with $\gamma \in [\sqrt{2},2)$ with quantum boundary length $\epsilon$ where $\alpha$ and $\gamma$ are related as in~\eqref{eqn::l_r_cov}.
+We are now going to show that if one generates such a $\pi/2$-cone excursion conditioned further on the event that its length is equal to $1$, then the conditional law converges as $\epsilon \to 0$ to the law constructed and characterized in Theorem~\ref{thm::brownian_excursion_measure_exists}.
+This is natural in view of Theorem~\ref{thm::sphere_equivalent_constructions} because it is natural to expect that the law of a quantum disk with boundary length $\epsilon$ and area $1$ converges to that of a unit area quantum sphere as $\epsilon \to 0$.